 Florida open container laws prohibit drivers and passengers from having open and available alcohol in their vehicles.
-Laws prohibiting open containers in Florida cover moving vehicles as well as vehicles that are parked onto or adjacent to any public road.
+Laws banning open containers in Florida cover moving cars and vehicles parked on or adjacent to any public road.

 Can You Have an Open Container in Florida?

 No, you can’t have an open container in Florida.
 Florida law 316.1936 prohibits drivers and passengers from having any container of alcoholic beverage that’s immediately accessible.
-That includes any beverage where the seal has been broken, and the drink is available for consumption.
+That includes any beverage with a broken seal that is available for consumption.

-- Defines open alcohol as “any container of alcoholic beverage which is immediately capable of being consumed from, or the seal of which has been broken.”
+- Defines open alcohol as “any container of alcoholic beverage which is immediately capable of being consumed from, or the seal of which has been broken”

 Can Passengers Drink Alcohol in a Car in Florida?

-Passengers who drink alcohol in a car in Florida commit a non-moving traffic violation, which is punishable by a fine.
+Passengers who drink alcohol in a car in Florida commit a non-moving traffic violation, punishable by a fine.
 In addition to drinking alcohol, a passenger may not possess a container of alcohol with a broken seal.

-No, you can’t drink in an Uber in Florida.
-Although Florida statute 316.1936, has exceptions for passengers in commercial transportation vehicles, Uber and other ride-share services don’t qualify as commercial vehicles.
+No, you can’t drink alcohol in an Uber, Lyft, or other rideshare vehicles in Florida.
+However, Florida law has exceptions for passengers in commercial transportation vehicles, Uber and other rideshare services don’t qualify as commercial vehicles.

 Can You Take a Bottle of Wine Home From a Restaurant in Florida?

 Yes, you can take a bottle of wine home from a restaurant in Florida.
 Florida law 564.09 says that it’s okay to take wine home from a restaurant in Florida as long as you follow a few rules:

-Can You Drink in Your Car on Private Property in Florida?
+Can You Drink in Your Car On Private Property in Florida?

 Yes, you can drink in your car on private property in Florida.
 However, it’s illegal to drink on a public street, alleyway, tunnel, sidewalk, ditch, or any area adjacent to the road that is part of a roadway.

 When Did the Open Container Law Pass in Florida?